madhuri808/madhuri808/README.md

 ## 👩‍💻 About Me

-Data Analyst with hands-on experience solving real-world business problems using **SQL, Excel, and Power BI**.
+Data Analyst with **1 year of professional experience** as an MIS Analyst, and hands-on project work using **SQL, Power BI, Excel, and Looker Studio**.
 I specialize in turning complex data into clear insights that help businesses make faster, smarter decisions.

-My work spans **retail, transportation, OTT platforms, and electric vehicles** — covering sales performance, customer behavior, revenue trends, and operational efficiency.
+My work spans **retail, transportation, OTT platforms, and manufacturing** — covering sales performance, customer behavior, revenue trends, and operational efficiency.

 🎯 Actively looking for a **Data Analyst role** where I can contribute to data-driven decision-making.

+---

+## 💼 Experience

+### 📌 MIS Analyst — Automation Control, Nagpur
+**June 2025 – Present**

+`Google Apps Script` `Google Sheets` `Looker Studio` `Power BI` `Advanced Excel`

+- 📊 Developed **interactive Power BI dashboards** to visualize performance metrics and deliver reports to management
+- 📁 Prepared and maintained **daily, weekly, and monthly MIS reports** for management and operations teams
+- 🔗 Coordinated with **multiple departments** to collect, verify, and update data within defined timelines
+- 📋 Provided **ad-hoc reports and summaries** as requested by senior stakeholders

 ---